Community Impact

 By the Numbers

-Everyday we are fuled by our shared mission of Caring, Healing, Teaching, and Discovering touplift the health and wellness of children.
+Everyday we are fuled by our shared mission of Caring, Healing, Teaching, and Discovering to uplift the health and wellness of children.

-Inclusive Access to Care
+Inclusive Access to Health

 BCH will be a world-class leader in providing universally accessible, outstanding healthcare that is culturally, linguistically, and neurodevelopmentally responsive, equitable and free from bias.
 We will foster a positive, inclusive environment by operating within a framework that actively dismantles structural, institutional, interpersonal, and intrapersonal policies and practices that lead to injustices in healthcare.